benschwarz/bonsai/README.md

   future version unintentionally.
 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-## Notes

-  Page contents to be routable (including images) Public contents to be routable (inc, htaccess) Exporter to export pages with their paths intact

-  Have a server for development
-    Process lesscss files
-    Should be like autotest

 ## Copyright